 This isn't a "deep-fried" cutlet like Chicken Fried Steak, so some of the flour will fall off and that's what you want!

-The flour serves as a slight thickener to the piccata sauce, so don't freak out if it falls off your veal and into the pan
+The dusting of flour serves as a slight thickening agent to the piccata sauce, so don't freak out if it falls off your veal and into the pan

 Use a little more canola or vegetable oil than butter.
 Butter burns more easily than oil.

 If you're making several pieces of veal, you may want to change the oil and butter in between batches.